-- Trafalgar Square: London’s squares are the perfect place to sit down and people-watch.
+- TRAFALGAR SQUARE: London’s squares are the perfect place to sit down and people-watch, and Trafalgar Square is one of the best and most famous.
 Soak up their rich histories, or just watch the citizens of London pass you by.

-- Tower Bridge: Watch the boats float by beneath you on this iconic river landmark.
+- TOWER BRIDGE: Watch the boats float past beneath you on this iconic river landmark.

-- The Tower of London: This impressive castle was a local prison all the way from the 12th century to the 1950’s!
+- THE TOWER OF LONDON: This impressive castle was a functioning local prison all the way from the 12th century all the way up until the 1940’s!

 - ON TOP OF THE WORLD: When in London… take a double-deck bus tour.
 We know it may sound cheesy, but traveling through the city, seeing the magical sites from the comfort of the open-air bus is quite an adventure.